 TAPE Community Music and Film seek to maximise opportunities for people through the delivery of creative arts and media projects.
 Based in North Wales, the award winning charity delivers high-quality projects and person-led opportunities.
 These range from 1-hour taster sessions through to commercial contracts and service-level agreements.
 All TAPE projects are safe, inclusive and creative.

-TAPE is an award-winning community arts charity which, for over 7 years, has supported many hundreds of people to explore and develop their creative ideas.
+TAPE is an award-winning community arts charity which, for 9 years, has supported many hundreds of people to explore and develop their creative ideas.
 TAPE is an inclusive, supportive organisation which works with all age groups through a person-centred approach in both the planning and delivery of all projects and activities.

 As a non-prescriptive organisation, TAPE responds to the ideas brought to its door by individuals, organisations, groups, businesses and statutory services, alike.
 Consequently, TAPE’s creative output is uniquely and impressively broad and ever-changing, with the charity’s strengths centering around this challenging but highly effective method of open, inclusive creative support; something in which TAPE now specialises.